remotion-dev/remotion/packages/docs/docs/cloudrun/cli.md

 slug: /cloudrun/cli
 ---

-To use the Remotion Cloudrun CLI, you first need to [install it](/docs/cloudrun/setup).
+To use the Remotion Cloud Run CLI, you first need to [install it](/docs/cloudrun/setup).

 ## Commands